 Am I entitled to help with health costs?

 If you have a low income, you may be able to get help with NHS costs through the NHS Low Income Scheme (LIS).
 The scheme covers:

 - wigs and fabric supports

-For further information including how to apply, visit NHS Choices.
+For further information including how to apply, visit the NHS website.